weleoka/discdex/README.md

 ### Current Features:
 General functinality:

-* Walk a directory (recursive) and its subdirectories and record all files found that match the fileType criteria.
+* Walk a directory (recursive) and its subdirectories and record file metadata.
+* Checks if path is valid before scanning.
+* Filter files on file type or wildcard(*) search - indexing of all file types.
 * Save information on
     - Path to device (supplied by user at prompt)
     - Location device name (supplied by user at prompt)